ruhsane/Memenglish/README.md

 # Memenglish

+This repo is the old version of Memenglish.
+Moved to new address due to github issues: https://github.com/ruhsane/Memenglish-app

 ## Description
 Learn English With Memes!
 The app automatically detects the text in the meme image, and translates into the language chosen.